These rules govern the use of the NCCSPA’s two tennis courts.

 The courts are available to all members in good standing and guests playing with a NCCSPA member.
 At least one member must sign in at the desk prior to play.

 Sundays: 9:00 am to dusk

-- Players reserving a court must arrive by ten minutes after the hour or forfeit the court.
+- Players reserving a court must arrive within ten minutes of their reserved time or forfeit the court.

 - Guest fees will be enforced during the pool season.
 The guest fee for tennis is the same as that for swimming and shall be due and payable prior to using the tennis courts.

 - The Tennis Committee may also organize tennis tournaments during the pool season.
 The dates and procedures for entry will be posted on the website and at the pool.

 - All questions concerning tennis play or interpretation of the tennis rules should be addressed to the chairperson of the Tennis Committee at firstname.lastname@example.org.